HappinessOguike/SQL-Database-Design-For-Educational-Inequality/README.md

 # SQL-Database-Design-For-Educational-Inequality
 **Built a database to compare Inequality in education**

-Following the review of the completed questionnaire responses, the various information chunks were organized into tables and converted in a user-friendly manner for easy understanding.
+Following the review of a completed questionnaire responses in a low-income society, the various information chunks were organized into tables and converted in a user-friendly manner for easy understanding.
 The goal was to get insight into the connections between the child's background, work, school, teachers, peer groups, and learning results.